 Holding your breath stops your chest moving and helps to keep you still – this makes it easier to focus radiotherapy to the specific area needing treatment.

-Your breast and chest wall are also very close to your heart.
-In some patients, this makes it difficult to treat the breast and chest wall without their heart receiving a small amount of the radiation dose as well.
-Holding your breath causes your lungs to expand (inflate) and this pushes your breast and chest wall away from your heart, minimising the dose it might receive.
+Your breast and chest wall along with some of the lymph nodes in your chest (IMC nodes) are also very close to your heart.
+In some patients, this makes it difficult to deliver radiotherapy treatment without the heart receiving a small amount of the radiation dose as well.
+Holding your breath causes your lungs to expand (inflate) and this pushes the area being treated away from your heart, minimising the dose it might receive.

 Before your procedure